Array.prototype.some()

 }Code language: JavaScript (javascript)

-3. If compare(a,b) returns zero, the sort() method considers a equals b and leaves their positions unchanged.
+• If the comparator function returns zero, the sort() method considers a and b are equal, and leaves their positions unchanged.

 console.log(numbers);Code language: JavaScript (javascript)